MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-android.md

 To add remote resources:

 1. In the Connection Center, tap **+**, and then tap **Remote Resource Feed**.
 2. Enter the **Feed URL**.
-This can be a URL or email address:
+This URL can be a URL or an email address:
    - The **URL** is the RD Web Access server provided to you by your admin.
 If accessing resources from Windows Virtual Desktop, you can use one of the following URLs depending on which version you're using:
      - If you're using Windows Virtual Desktop (classic), use: `https://rdweb.wvd.microsoft.com/api/feeddiscovery/webfeeddiscovery.aspx`.
      - If you're using Windows Virtual Desktop, use: `https://rdweb.wvd.microsoft.com/api/arm/feeddiscovery`.
    - If you plan to use **Email**, enter your email address in this field.
-This tells the client to search for an RD Web Access server associated with your email address if it was configured by your admin.
+Filling out this field tells the client to search for an RD Web Access server associated with your email address if it was configured by your admin.
 3. Tap **Next**.
 4. Provide your sign-in information when prompted.
-This can vary based on the deployment and can include:
+The credentials you should use can vary based on the deployment and can include:
    - The **User name** that has permission to access the resources.
    - The **Password** associated with the user name.
    - **Additional factor**, which you may be prompted for a if authentication was configured that way by your admin.